Documentation Index

 DescriptionScreenshots

-The Info tile shows the high-level view of the Project.
+The Information tile shows the high-level view of the Project.
 Displays the Project name, description, and icon selected when creating the Project.
 Under the Project description, the dates of the last project modification and the last import and export will be displayed as labels.
-The Project Health score will display a link to open the Health details.

 Unit TestsThe Unit Tests Tile provides a comprehensive overview of all the unit tests available in the Designer folders.
 It follows the same structure as the Folder tree, making it easy to navigate.